H3avenlyM3lancholy/H3avenlyM3lancholy/README.md

 I go by alot of names.
 Hikari, Elli, Coly, Aen, Timey.
 If my friends call me by another name, It is either I forgot to put it down here or I utterly despise being called by that name. !!
 I love when people int to me, I am very friendly I swear !!!!
 Don't be scared to int if ever.
 I also highly encourage cuds i'm lonely..

 I am NON BINARY, please if ever interacting to me.
 PLEASE USE THEY/THEM.
 I have personal reasons why, please respect it.
 And I also don't prefer revealing my age ! over or below 15, I won't tell you either way.
-I just like people to think that i'm the same age as them and get comfortable with me !.
+I just like people to think that i'm the same age as them and get comfortable with me!.